stevedekorte/hidejsdoc/README.md

 ## How to install

+1. Download the .vsix file from this repository.
-1. Open VSCode and go to the Extensions view.
+2. Open VSCode and go to the Extensions view (click the 4 squares with one offset icon).
-2. Drag the .vsix file from this repository into the Extensions view.
+3. Drag the .vsix file into the Extensions view.

 ## Notes